The Brutal Truth Behind ‘I’ll Call You’

 My recent stint job hunting has highlighted some particularly interesting ‘I’ll call you’ behavior.

-Whether it was recruitment agencies that promised to call but never did, to interviewers who specifically stated they would call regarding the outcome of an interview on a certain day only to never hear from them again.
+Part of this behavior was recruitment agencies that promised to call but never did and interviewers who specifically stated they would call regarding the outcome of an interview on a certain day only to never hear from them again.

 Here are my thoughts on the calling situation both from the perspective of the person making the call and the person waiting for one.